Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- In his single career matchups, Carter had 39 rushing yards versus the Bills, 3.5 fewer than his over/under in Sunday's game.
+- Against the Bills, Carter's 39 rushing yards in his one career matchup are 2.5 fewer than his over/under in Sunday's game.

 - Carter ran for a touchdown in that contest against the Bills.